tap349/tap349.github.io/_posts/2017-12-26-iceperk-releases.md

 I bumped build number but forgot to change version number (`CFBundleVersion` and `CFBundleShortVersionString` properties in _Info.plist_ accordingly).

-it might also help to validate archive before uploading it to App Store (`Validate...` button) - this gives more meaningful error messages when archive is not valid.
+it might also help to validate archive before uploading it to the App Store (`Validate...` button) - this gives more meaningful error messages when archive is not valid.